Get started with Cost Management for partners

 View subscription costs in the customer tenant

-To view costs for a subscription, open Cost Management + Billing in the customer's Azure tenant.
+To view costs for a subscription, open Cost Management in the customer's Azure tenant.
 Select Cost analysis and then the required subscription to start reviewing costs.
 You can view consumption costs for each subscription individually in the customer tenant.

 Cost analysis, budgets, and alerts are available for the subscription and resource group Azure RBAC scopes at pay-as-you-go rate-based costs.